 Welcome thus far!

 So far so good.
-Now we are gradually closing in and if you have been following and taking actions, you must have an elegant looking blog with at least 30+ blog posts.
+Now we are gradually closing in and if you have been following and taking action, you must have an elegant-looking blog with at least 30+ blog posts.
 Viola!

-Check out this post to get exactly what a business blog makes on average on a monthly bases.
+Check out this post to get exactly what a business blog makes on average every month.

 - Get an additional hand

 At this point, only you can’t handle this blog, you’ll have to get a helping hand.

 A better alternative is to start outsourcing your weaknesses while focusing only on your strengths.

 See you at the top!